 New – We have set up an Enigma touch Google Group.
 Feel free to stop by with questions, ideas for future firmware versions etc. We are also thinking about additional activities – maybe an encrypted message exchange and a code-breaking competition?

-These files apply to the current board revisions 4 and 5, available via CEDS.
+These documents apply to the current board revisions 4 and 5, available via CEDS.

 The Enigma touch comes prepared for a rechargeable lithium-polymer battery.
 Unfortunately CEDS cannot include a battery due to international shipping restrictions.
 But is is easy to add one – no soldering required.